Kartikpatkar/SLDS-icons-kit-salesforce/CONTRIBUTING.md

 ### 💡 Suggest Enhancements

-Have an idea to improve ApexGenie?
+Have an idea to improve SLDS Icons Kit?
 Open a feature request issue and explain:

 - The problem it solves or the improvement it brings